ricksandoval21/paylocity-assessment-ricardo/Bug Reports/Bug_Report.md

     3. Add any dependants
     4. Validated the names
 - **Expected:** Names should be correctly
-- **Actual:** Firstname is on Lastname column and Lastname in Firstname column
+- **Actual:** Firstname is on Lastname column and Lastname on Firstname column
 - **Evidence:** `EVIDENCE/UI/UI-012.png`

 ---